panospaschalidis/kernel_4D_splatting/README.md

-This repo is built on top of [4D_Gaussians](https://github.com/hustvl/4DGaussians) and provides an alternative for better generalization during inference about novel view synthesis from bounded monocular videos.
+This repo is built on top of [4D_Gaussians](https://github.com/hustvl/4DGaussians) and provides an alternative for better generalization during inference regarding novel view synthesis from bounded monocular videos.
 A conditioned to time hybrid deformation network comprised of a [HexPlane](https://github.com/Caoang327/HexPlane) representation and swallow